-4.11.3.1 Provide information on the symptoms related to the physical, chemical, and toxicological characteristics of the substance following exposure related to the intended uses.
-These should range from the first symptoms at the lowest exposures to the consequences of severe exposure; for example, 'headaches and dizziness may occur, proceeding to fainting or unconsciousness; large doses may result in coma and death'.
+4.11.3.1 Provide information on the symptoms related to the physical, chemical, and toxicological characteristics of the substance following exposure.
+These should range from the first symptoms at the lowest exposures to the consequences of severe exposure; for example, 'headaches and dizziness may occur, proceeding to fainting or unconsciousness; large doses may result in coma and death'.-It may be simpler to list the symptoms from the mildest ones to the most severe.
+The timing of their occurrence may not always be the same.